tsandefer/dsi_capstone_2/README.md

-# Annotated Lyrics: Are they *"Genius?"*
+# Doc2Vec and Annotated Lyrics: Are they *"Genius?"*
 ![](images/genius_header2.png)
 ### Using Doc2Vec to Evaluate Crowdsourced Lyric Annotations on Genius.com

-Capstone II Project for Galvanize Data Science Immersive
+*Capstone II Project for Galvanize Data Science Immersive*

-by Taite Sandefer
+*by Taite Sandefer*

 ## Table of Contents
 - [Introduction](#introduction)